payxn-io/cross-chain-payment-dapp/README.md

 ### Overview
-We’ll build a cross-chain dApp that has:
+We’ll build a cross-chain dApp that has:<br />
 -Frontend: Built with React, which will interact with the Ethereum and Solana networks.<br />
 -Backend: Handles cross-chain communication and payment logic.<br />
 -Smart Contracts: Written for both Ethereum (using Solidity) and Solana (using Rust).